Zendesk's own messaging functionality allows you to deliver rich, modern, and automated conversation experiences on your website and mobile apps.

 Preparing for migration

-Before migrating, we recommend taking the time to make sure your account meets the requirements for enabling messaging, take a look at your customer service needs, and prepare your agents for their new work environment.
+Before migrating, we recommend taking the time to make sure your account meets the requirements for using messaging, take a look at your customer service needs, and prepare your agents for their new work environment.

 Checking your account requirements